edelinic/ISDM-tut-1-/Assignment Document.md

 Employees will be trained prior to new packages being available.
 12. RM are able to see caller demographics/data on their screen automatically as they recieve call
 13. RMs will be able to manually redirect calls to other hotlines, or other RMs if they dont feel they can adequatley service a customer
+14. Customers profiles are made with the use of a profiler tool.
+15. Customer profile includes information such as:
+    * Age
+    * Sex
+    * Culture
+    * Language Proficiency
+    * Address
+    * Sale Success Rating
+    * Phone Number
+16. Relationship managers profile include information such as:
+    * Age
+    * Sex
+    * Culture
+    * Language Proficiency
+    * Address, Product Knowledge
+    * Experience, Skill Score Rating
+    * Phone Number
+    * Employee ID
+    * Profile Image.
+17. Customer sale success rating is based on:
+    * If the customer is a repeat customer
+    * If the customer is from a particular post code
+    * The amount of travel packages purchased by the customer
+    * The amount of time a customer spends on average talkining to a relationship manager
+    * The voice quality of the customer.

+18. Relationship managers skill score rating is based on:
+    * Previous call duration
+    * Similarities between relationship managers profile and customers profile.

 # Stakeholders